durinfab/Home-Assistant-Config/README.md

 3. The more the Smart Home grows, the more maintenance it needs.
 Thats why I try to minimize the range of different devices or networks.

-4. The wish to avoid cloud services.
+4. The goal to avoid cloud services.
 I know if you're afraid of your data being abused, don't collect them on your own.
 But at least I want to pay attention to the sharing of those data.

 ## 🖥 Hardware ##